-People with epilepsy are entitled to free prescriptions for their anti-epileptic medication, as well as for any other prescribed drugs (but not dental treatment or eye tests).
-This is called 'medical exemption'.
-To apply for free prescriptions in England, fill in the form FP92A, available from your doctor's surgery.
-It is important to carry your medical exemption card in case you are asked to show this when you collect your prescription.
-In Scotland, Wales and Northern Ireland all prescriptions are free.
+People with epilepsy are entitled to free prescriptions for their anti-seizure medication, as well as for any other prescribed drugs (but not dental treatment or eye tests).
+To apply, fill in the form FP92A, available at your doctor’s surgery.
+You may be asked to show your exemption card when you collect your prescription.
+In Scotland, Wales, and Northern Ireland all prescriptions are free.

 NHS low income scheme (LIS)

 If you are on a low income or benefits, you may be able to claim back some of your costs of travelling to some medical appointments, under the Healthcare Travel Costs Scheme (HTCS).
 The Low Income Scheme may also cover some dental and eye care costs.
 Call the Low Income Scheme helpline on 0300 330 1343 for details.

 The cost of some equipment designed specifically to help people with disabilities does not include VAT.
 For example, you may not have to pay VAT on a seizure alarm system.

 Call the HM Revenue and Customs Helpline on 0300 123 1073 for information, or visit gov.uk.

 Discounted public transport

 If you are having seizures you may be entitled to free or discounted travel.
 This is usually because you would be refused a driving licence if you applied for one.
 You will usually need some proof that you are eligible for the discount, depending on where you live and the rules of the discount scheme.